Shooter Jennings: Radio show

 Since 2005, Jennings has hosted "Shooter Jennings' Electric Rodeo" on Sirius XM Outlaw Country channel.
-The show airs on Saturday night at 6–8 pm EST, with a replay on Sunday at 10–12 pm.
+The show's format primarily consists of country, rock, and outlaw music.
+It airs on Saturday night at 6–8 pm EST, with a replay on Sunday at 10–12 pm.

+Production work

 Jennings collaborated as producer with Duff McKagan for his 2019 solo album, Tenderness.
 The album was recorded with Jennings band, The Waters and The Suicide Horn Section, amongst others.
 In March 2019, a tour was announced in support of the album, featuring Jennings band playing both the support slot as well as the headline slot as the backing band for Duff.

 Jennings has produced albums and tracks for numerous bands including Brandi Carlile, Marilyn Manson, Tanya Tucker and American Aquarium, as well as Jessi Colter, Jamey Johnson, Jaime Wyatt, The White Buffalo, Hellbound Glory, The Mastersons, Julie Roberts, Yelawolf, Jason Boland, Billy Don Burns, Avi Kaplan, Billy Ray Cyrus, and Angry Grandpa.